 Snapping beading toys in bug shapes.

-These are so perfect for the child with special needs just getting started with construction toys as they’re magnetic and require very little muscle strength to build.
+These are so perfect just getting started with construction toys as they’re magnetic and require very little muscle strength to build.

 Puppets and Dolls